Shashank-Holla/TSAI-END-Program/08- HandsOn 2/README.md

 Based on encoder-decoder architecture.
 Encoder learns from French sentence training data to generate context vector.
 Inputs to the encoder are hidden state from previous cell and current timestep's embedded input.

 Decoder takes in the hidden state of previous decoder timestep and also the predicted word from the previous timestep or ground truth (teacher forcing).
 Hidden state of the decoder are fed to a linear layer to predict the actual word.

+## Collection of Python program/functions

+Snippets of Python program/functions as part of training data preparation for language processing.